RayHightower/RayHightower.com/_posts/2021-02-01-focus-on-the-one-thing.markdown

 We live in a world of distractions.
 As business leaders, we always have many things to do and limited time in which to do them.

-What if there were a way to cut through the clutter and get better results in less time?  _The One Thing_ by Gary Keller and Jay Papasan offers some ideas.
+What if we could cut through the clutter and get better results in less time? _The One Thing_ by Gary Keller and Jay Papasan offers some ideas.

 <!--more-->